-Long term ROI takes a more meaningful look at the budget for your dental marketing strategies, since it considers both the immediate and ongoing revenue you will generate from each new patient you acquire over the entire time they remain active at your office.
-That calculation is a bit more complicated, but we do have an easy alternative.
+Long term dental ROI takes a more meaningful look at the budget for your dental marketing strategies, since it considers both the immediate and ongoing revenue you will generate from each new patient you acquire over the entire time they remain active at your office.
+That method of calculating ROI for dental practices is a bit more complicated, but we do have an easy alternative.

 Getting Accurate Data

 First things first, there are some key pieces of data you will need to accurately calculate your long term dental ROI.